OfficeDev/office-js-docs-pr/docs/excel/configure-your-add-in-to-use-a-shared-runtime.md

       })
     ```

-5. If your project used either the **functions** or **commands** chunks, add them to the chunks list as shown below (the following code is for if your project used both chunks):
+5. If your project used either the **functions** or **commands** chunks, add them to the chunks list as shown next (the following code is for if your project used both chunks).

     ```javascript
       new HtmlWebpackPlugin({